 BTW, I’m not a fan of having to buy essential oils through a MLM — I have found Rocky Mountain Oils and I think their oils work just as good (if not better) and I can order them quickly online.

-- Rocky Mountain Oils (this is the one that would burn — it’s a hot oil!)
+- Oregano Oil (this is the one that would burn — it’s a hot oil!)
+1 drop

-I did 1-5 of all of those (except for the Frankincense) into about 1 tbsp of coconut oil (you could also use olive oil) and shook them up (you would not want to put straight Oregano on your skin, it would BURN!).
+I did 1-5 of all of those (as noted) into about 1 tbsp of coconut oil (you could also use olive oil) and shook them up (you would not want to put straight Oregano on your skin, it would BURN!).

 Take a Q-tip and get a few drops of that concoction and smear it all over the wart.

-After that, take a about 1/4 of a cotton ball and soak it in apple cider vinegar, tape a bandaid over that and leave it on over night.
+After that, take about 1/4 of a cotton ball and soak it in apple cider vinegar, tape a bandaid over that and leave it on overnight.

 Now, I pretty much just left my teenage son to work on this on his own.
 I asked him to do the oils morning and night and be sure to do the apple cider vinegar at night.
 By 10 days the thing fell off and his skin looked good as new (before that it turned brown and looked extra gross).
 He said he did it daily (but I doubt it).